Divyareddy8/BlrAQWeather/README.md

 # 🌤️ EnviroCast: Weather & Air Quality Dashboard for Bangalore

 **EnviroCast** is a user-friendly **Streamlit dashboard** that allows users to **visualize**, **analyze**, and **predict** both **air quality** and **weather trends** in Bangalore.
-It merges pollution and weather datasets, applies machine learning models, and generates interactive charts and forecasts.
+It merges pollution and weather datasets, applies machine learning models, and generates interactive charts and forecasts — now with **custom NO₂ heatmap generation** using grid-level uploaded CSVs!

 ---